 All of these can be found in our Postnatal Program.
 Please remember to listen to your body, and ease into exercise with a postnatal workout routine only if it can be done pain free.

 Many women are dismayed to discover a shelf, bulge, pouch, or pooch (all terms I’ve heard from women!) that protrudes over their C-section scar.
-I experienced this phenomenon after my first C-section, and appealed to my Ob/Gyn, Dr. Kent Snowden, for an explanation.
-He assured me that this “shelf” was probably fatty tissue damage, and that it was so prominent because of swelling.
+I experienced this myself.
+This “shelf” is fatty tissue damage and is prominent because of swelling.
 Once the parts of my body, inside and out, had settled back into where they belonged, the scar tissue should remain the only evidence of the surgery.

 With patience and scar mobilization (more on that below), the bulge will reduce over time.